Fuendetodos: Vegetation

-Much of the town is covered with the Alepo pine (Pinus halepensis).
+Much of the town is covered with the Alepo pine.
 These had belonged the Counts of Fuentes for centuries, but were later grown on municipal property.
-Holm oaks (Quercus ilex) dot the hills.
-Romeral, the Mediterranean scrub, with plenty of black juniper (Juniperus indica), lavender, sage, and other sclerophyllous shrubs, share the territory with kermes oak.
-There are deep gorges carved into the hard limestone of the Jurassic era caused by glacial runoff.
+Holm oaks dot the hills.
+Romeral, the Mediterranean scrub, with plenty of black juniper, lavender, sage, and other sclerophyllous shrubs, share the territory with kermes oak.
+There are deep gorges carved into the hard limestone of the Jurassic period caused by glacial runoff.
 These gorges harbor a surprising variety of flora given Fuendetodos' dry environment including: deciduous forests of hackberry, Montpellier maple, turpentine tree can be found as well as five species of fern.

 Points of interest

-Francisco de Goya's birthplace and the Museum of Engraving
+Francisco de Goya's birthplace and the Museo del Grabado de Goya

 The birthplace of the great Spanish painter was built in the early 18th century.
-A few meters away is the Engraving Museum, opened in 1989, which displays Goya's graphic work including a permanent collection of his work from the series Los Desastres, Los Caprichos, Los Disparates, and La Tauromaquia as well as materials related to printmaking techniques.
+A few meters away is the Museo del Grabado de Goya, opened in 1989, which displays Goya's graphic work, including a permanent collection of his work from the series Los Desastres, Los Caprichos, Los Disparates, and La Tauromaquia as well as materials related to printmaking techniques.